April 24, 2018

-The AER is available for you to review electronically by visiting the following web site https://goo.gl/byKPkc or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site Creekside AER , or you may review a copy in the main office at your child’s school.

-Note: Our school has not been given one of these labels.
+Our school was not given one of these labels.

 We are excited about the educational opportunities that are available at Creekside Middle School.
-Along with implementation of targeted interventions, such as Math Lab and Reading Lab, this past year we began a “Check and Connect” program for at-risk students.
+We began implementation of targeted interventions, such as study skills class for struggling students and “Check and Connect” program for at-risk students.
 These improvements will help your child be more prepared for the competitive work environments that all students will face within a few years.

 State law requires that we also report additional information.

 1. PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL

 Creekside receives students from its three feeder schools, Roosevelt Elementary, Quincy Elementary, and New Groningen Elementary, as well as students from out of district and some from within the other district elementary schools.
 Upon finishing 8th grade, students attending Creekside move on to Zeeland West High school

 2. THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN